Dean and Provost

 SIU School of Medicine has been part of the Springfield Public School District #186 Partners in Education, or Adopt-a-School program, since 1986.
 Medical students and some employees provide a mentoring/tutoring program to students at Enos Elementary School.
 Medical students organize an annual “Shoes That Fit” drive for Enos students, and various other programs and support activities take place throughout the year.

-Continuing Medical Education (CME) offers a full range of educational experiences that enhance health care professionals’ knowledge base, provide updates and review, and expand professional skills.
+Continuing Professional Development (CPD) offers a full range of educational experiences that enhance health care professionals’ knowledge base, provide updates and review, and expand professional skills.
 The first CME program was offered in Carbondale in 1972.
 The CME program was first accredited by the Council on Medical Education of the American Medical Association in 1975.
 In 2011, the programs received Accreditation with commendation.
 (Note: The Office of Continuing Medical Education is now know as the Office of Continuing Professional Development.

 The School’s Telehealth Network and Programs began in 2002.
 Our telehealth professionals help provide access to high quality specialized health care, connecting experts with colleagues in rural communities, delivering educational opportunities in a timely and cost efficient manner, and conducting academic research.

 SIU is fortunate to have one of the few medical museums at a medical school.
 In 1980, the Emmet F. Pearson, M.D. teaching museum in the 801 N. Rutledge building was dedicated.
 The museum includes a restored doctor’s office; the Lewis Drugstore, with antique soda fountain and original prescription counter; special exhibits and many medical artifacts.
 It is named in honor of Dr. Pearson, a Springfield physician and student of medical history, whose generous contributions played a major role in building the core of the museum’s collection.